jchultarsky101/uamcli/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Currently the only way to install UAMCLI is to compile it from source code.
+### Downloading a pre-compiled binary

+You can download a pre-compiled binary for your platform from the [documentation site](https://jchultarsky101.github.io/uamcli).
+You will have uncompress it and copy the file to location of your choice.

+### Compilation from source

+You would need to have Rust installed on your computer to use this method.
 Clone this repository on your computer, navigate to the project root and compile with Rust:

 ````bash
 cargo build